zbendefy/machine.academy/README.md

 # machine.academy

 Neural network training library written in C# (.net Core 3.1) as a learning project.
+Also available as a [nuget package](https://www.nuget.org/packages/Macademy/).

 ## Demos: